PerlMonker303/ssvv/lab1/README.md

 ## Change log
 - initial commit: (23.02.2022)
-    - changed *valNota logic* in method *saveNota* from *Service.java* to allow submission of an assignment in startLine week
+    - changed *valNota logic* in method *saveNota* from *Service.java* to allow submission of an grade in startLine week
     - method *createFile* from the *NotaXMLRepository.java* throws an *IllegalStateException* in case a student is not found
     - method *createStudentFile* from *Service.java* catches the error mentioned above